Motivation Mondays: Revisiting Easter & Passover

 Motivation Mondays Revisiting Easter & Passover

 What Do You Know About Easter?
-Easter celebrates the resurrection of Jesus Christ on the third day after His crucifixion—a powerful symbol of hope, renewal, and new life.
+Easter celebrates the resurrection of Jesus Christ on the third day after His crucifixion; a powerful symbol of hope, renewal, and new life.
 The Easter season lasts 50 days, from Easter Sunday through Pentecost.
 Easter is associated with the white lily, a flower that symbolizes purity and resurrection.
-Decorated Easter eggs have deep cultural roots.
+Decorated Easter eggs have deep cultural roots, though not truly attached to the religious celebration of the resurrection.
 In Eastern Europe, they were known as Pysanka, intricately painted to represent the beauty and renewal of spring.
 Easter is a movable feast, meaning it does not fall on a fixed date each year, but is observed between March 22 and April 25.

 The Easter Story & Key Events of Holy Week 2026